docker/docs/docker-cloud/builds/automated-build.md

 specific code repository.
-If your source code repository uses private Git submodules (or requires that you clone other private repositories to build), Docker Cloud cannot access these additional repos, your build cannot complete, and you'll see an error in your build timeline.
+If your source code repository uses private Git submodules (or requires that you clone other private repositories to build), Docker Cloud cannot access these additional repos, your build cannot complete, and an error is logged in your build timeline.

 To work around this, you can set up your automated build using the `SSH_PRIVATE` environment variable to override the deployment key and grant Docker Cloud's build system access to the repositories.